UPDATE: Our CCME Student Fellowships are currently full but inquiries are invited at any time

 NOAA Summer Internships & Professional Development

-HRI faculty and staff will help CCME students identify NOAA internships and experiential training opportunities, and assist with resume and application preparation.
+HRI faculty and staff will help scholars identify NOAA internships and experiential training opportunities, and assist with resume and application preparation.
+Through this unique experience, each scholar will work under a NOAA scientist at a NOAA facility over a 12-week period gaining valuable experience, skills, connections, and a meritorious achievement to add to their curriculum vitae.

 Travel to Present Student Research at Conferences

-Students present their work at scientific conferences with CCME travel funding.
-All CCME students present at the NOAA EPP Biennial Education and Science Forum.
+Scholars present their work at scientific conferences with CCME travel funding.
+All scholars present at the NOAA EPP Biennial Education and Science Forum.

 HOW TO APPLY: